rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

   --namespace=bigbang --create-namespace
 ```

-Explanation of flags in the imperative helm install command:
+Explanation of flags used in the imperative helm install command:

 `upgrade --install`
 : This makes the command more idempotent by allowing the exact same command to work for both the initial installation and upgrade use cases.